oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Cut a `release-[VERSION_NUMBER]` branch.
 Test the release branch.

 1. If any additional bugfixes need to happen, make a PR to `develop`, and cherry-pick any necessary commits onto the release branch.
+For all the following updates, make a branch off develop, and a PR into develop, then cherry-pick the relevant commits onto the release branch.

 1. If any changes have been made to the integrations\_dev folder or to /static/scripts/oppia-player-0.0.0.js since the last release, run the integrations release process and test these integrations.
 More information can be found [here](https://github.com/oppia/oppia/tree/master/integrations_dev/build_new_release.py).